Larry Bird Surprisingly Revealed Julius Erving Was Exempt From His Infamous Trash-Talking: ‘Believe Me, I Never Said a Word to Dr. J’

 The physical altercation between Bird and Erving certainly suggested otherwise.
 However, the Celtics great held tremendous respect for his opponent, anchored by his fear of guarding the former 76ers star.

-Bird knew when to pick and choose his spots to trash-talk opposing players, and Erving didn’t fall into that window.
-The Celtics great engaged in that banter with many fellow Hall of Famers such as Patrick Ewing, Magic Johnson, Charles Barkley, and Bernard King.
+Bird knew when to pick and choose to trash-talk opposing players, and Erving didn’t fall into that window.
+The Celtics great did engage in that banter with fellow Hall of Famers such as Patrick Ewing, Magic Johnson, Charles Barkley, and Bernard King.